Kings vs. Senators Prediction & Picks - November 2

 Kings Splits and Trends

-- The Kings are -2-2 in overtime games on their way to a 5-2-2 overall record.
+- The Kings have a record of 5-2-2 this season and are -2-2 in overtime contests.

 - Los Angeles has won its only game that was decided by one goal.

-- Los Angeles has lost both games this season when it scored exactly two goals.
+- Los Angeles failed to win both games this season when it scored exactly two goals.

-- The Kings have scored at least three goals seven times, and are 5-0-2 in those games (to register 12 points).
+- The Kings have scored at least three goals seven times, earning 12 points from those matchups (5-0-2).

-- In the five games when Los Angeles has recorded a single power-play goal, it picked up eight points after finishing 4-1-0.
+- This season, Los Angeles has capitalized on a single power-play goal in five games has a record of 4-1-0 in those matchups.

-- When it has outshot its opponent, Los Angeles is 3-1-2 (eight points).
+- When it outshoots its opponent this season, Los Angeles has posted a record of 3-1-2 (eight points).

-- The Kings' opponents have had more shots in three games.
-The Kings finished 2-1-0 in those matchups (four points).
+- The Kings have been outshot by opponents in three games, going 2-1-0 to register four points.

 Team Stats Comparison